afrankenstine/ecommerce-application/README.md

 7. You access the documention of the APIs as follows:

         http://127.0.0.1:8000/swagger/

+## Customizations

+You can customize the project to use it for your self.
+A few of the customizations are as follows.

+1. Create a .evn in the root folder of the project and add your khalti secret key for payment verification as follows:

+        KHALTI_SECRET_KEY = your-khalti-secret

+2. You can customize the JWT tokens by adding custom token claims to the  *get_token()*  function of *MyTokenObtainPairSerializer* class in *users/tokens.py* file.
+You can edit it as follows:

+    * Before

+                class MyTokenObtainPairSerializer(TokenObtainPairSerializer):
+                @classmethod
+                def get_token(cls, user):
+                        token = super().get_token(user)

+                        # Add custom claims
+                        # token["name"] = user.name
+                        # ...

+                        return token

+    * After

+                class MyTokenObtainPairSerializer(TokenObtainPairSerializer):
+                @classmethod
+                def get_token(cls, user):
+                        token = super().get_token(user)
+                        token["email"] = user.email
+                        token["role"] = user.role
+                        return token

 *Note: The project is still in development at this point.
 The front end of the application is being developed in VueJS.*